Corporate Taxes by State – A Complete Rundown

 Mississippi Corporate Tax Rate

-Mississippi has a graduated corporate income tax system, and its rates go between 0-5%.
+Mississippi has a graduated corporate income tax system, and its rates go between 3% and 5%.
 There are four business tax brackets in the Magnolia State, and they range from $0-$10,000+.
-Depending on their taxable income, Mississippi C corporations pay combined taxes between 21-26%.
+Depending on their taxable income, Mississippi C corporations pay combined taxes of up to 25%.

 Despite having a low corporate tax rate by state, Mississippi isn’t all that tax-friendly with a sales and use tax of 7%.
 This rate applies to most retail sales, but there are exclusions taxed at 0%, 1.5%, or 3%, too.
 Mississippi also has a franchise tax of $2.25 per $1,000 of capital employed that can’t be under $25.